Renz-Eryll/Resumind/README.md

 npm run dev
 ```

-Open **http://localhost:5173** in your browser to view the portfolio 🚀
+Open **http://localhost:5173** in your browser to view the resumind

 ---